pump-io/pump.io/README.md

 #### pump-register-user

-Use this command to register a user :
+Use this command to register a user:

-    ./bin/pump-register-user  -u *username* -p *password*
+    ./bin/pump-register-user  -u <USERNAME> -p <PASSWORD>

 ### pump-authorize

 After you register an app, you can authorize your user to use it.

-    ./bin/pump-authorize -u *username*
+    ./bin/pump-authorize -u <USERNAME>

 When you do that it will ask you to open a website, login and verify the value.
 You paste that back in and all is good.